 It should be clear by now that strategic thinking is extremely valuable for progressing your career, but it also has wide application in your personal life.
 It’s a skill that enables you to plan and apply reason to your challenges, always seeking the best and most effective solution.
 So how do you develop it?

-Strategic thinking can be practised and developed over time, like any other skill.
+Like any other skill, strategic thinking can be practised and developed over time.
 There are multiple opportunities to build our strategic thinking skills in everyday life; we just need to recognise them and grab the opportunity.

 Here are some practical steps you can take to do just that: